gulp-community/gulp-cached/README.md

 If a file doesn't exist in the cache, it is passed through as is and added to the cache.

+The last cache for this path is cleared so if you modify a file to a, then to b, then back to a all 3 will be a cache miss.

 #### Possible options

 `optimizeMemory` - Uses md5 instead of storing the whole file contents.
 Better if you are worried about large files and their effect on memory consumption.
 Default is `false`